alty-ir/Resume/README.md

 # Resume

-Ali Tabesh (Backend Software Engineer) resume in LaTeX using AltaCV template.
+Ali Tabesh (Software Engineer) resume in LaTeX using AltaCV template.

 More about me at [https://alitabesh.dev](https://alitabesh.dev)